geoserver/geoserver-cloud/catalog-support/pluggable-catalog-support/README.md

 *  `IsolatedCatalogFacade`:
     *Note to self: isolated workspaces are a means to allow several workspaces sharing the same namespace **URI** within the scope of each "virtual workspace"*, not the same `NamespaceInfo`, whose `prefix` is still tied to a workspace name.

-    *  `CatalogImpl` decorates its default catalog facade on its default constructor, basically:
+    * `CatalogImpl` decorates its default catalog facade on its default constructor, by calling `setFacade(new IsolatedCatalogFacade(DefaultCatalogFacade(this)))`,  but it should be `setFacade()` the one that decorates it.

-        ```java
-        setFacade(new IsolatedCatalogFacade(DefaultCatalogFacade(this)))
-         ```

-    But it should be `setFacade()` the one that decorates it.
 That's because `Catalog.setFacade()` is an API method, and the way to override the default in-memory storage by an alternate implementation, but this breaks the support for isolated workspaces in that case.

-    * By the other hand, I can't see why the isolated workspace handling needs to be implemented as a `CatalogFacade` decorator, which is intended to be the DAO, and not as a `Catalog` decorator, which is the business object, just as so many other catalog decorators (`SecureCatalogImpl`, `LocalWorkspaceCatalog`, `AdvertisedCatalog`).
+    On the other hand, I can't see why the isolated workspace handling needs to be implemented as a `CatalogFacade` decorator, which is intended to be the DAO, and not as a `Catalog` decorator, which is the business object, just as so many other catalog decorators (`SecureCatalogImpl`, `LocalWorkspaceCatalog`, `AdvertisedCatalog`).
 Moreover, since we're at it, there's `AbstractFilteredCatalog` already, which the catalog decorator for isolated workspaces could inherit from, and at the same time `AbstractFilteredCatalog` could inherit from `AbstractCatalogDecorator` to avoid code duplication on the methods it doesn't need to override.

     * `<T> IsolatedCatalogFacade.filterIsolated(CloseableIterator<T> objects, Function<T, T> filter)` breaks the streaming nature of the calling method by creating an `ArrayList<T>` and populating it.
 It shoud decorate the argument iterator to apply the filtering in-place: